 - Prep the peaches.
 Wash and slice the peaches into 1/4-inch thick slices.
 You can use fresh or frozen, peeled or unpeeled – it’s up to you.

 - Simmer the peaches.
-Add the peaches to the saucepan and simmer for 5-7 minutes.
-This time will depend on how hard or soft your peaches are.
-Allow them to soften slightly, but not get mushy.
+Add the peaches to the saucepan and simmer for 5-7 minutes, until softened.

 - Cool and store.
 Allow the peach pie filling to cool to room temperature.
 If you are storing it for a future peach pie, then place the filling in glass jars and keep in the refrigerator.